Some career options for PCM in the year 2025 are engineering, design, data science, defense-related services, research, and emerging tech fields.

 NEET is required for MBBS and certain medical research roles.

-For Biomedical Engineering, students must clear JEE Main or private university entrance exams.
+Students must clear JEE Main or private university entrance exams for Biomedical Engineering.

 Career Opportunities: